 Personal property is anything owned by a person that is not land or permanently affixed to land.

-Nonexempt personal property includes:
+Nonexempt personal property includes such items as:

 - money in checking and savings accounts;